jlucartc/clipit/README.md

 - You can also adjust the clip length by clicking in the browser icon and changing the amount of seconds (60 by default).

 ## How to use
-- Install the exension in your browser throght [Chrome Web Store](https://chrome.google.com/webstore/category/extensions)
+- Install the exension in your browser through [Chrome Web Store](https://chrome.google.com/webstore/category/extensions)
 - Close and reopen your browser, or refresh your tabs
 - Visit some video/stream (on youtube, dailymotion, twitch, etc.)
 - Press `Ctrl+.`(Ctrl+dot)